 Preston in Caroline County, Maryland — The American Northeast (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Linchester (approx. 0.4 miles away); The Underground Railroad (approx. half a mile away); Linchester Mill (approx. half a mile away); a different marker also named Linchester Mill (approx. half a mile away); Freedom (approx. 0.9 miles away); Preston (approx. 1.1 miles away); Site of Frazier’s Chapel (approx. 1.1 miles away); Mt.
-Pleasant Cemetery (approx. 2.2 miles away).
+At least 8 other markers The Underground Railroad (within shouting distance of this marker); a different marker also named Linchester Mill (within shouting distance of this marker); Linchester (about 300 feet away, measured in a direct line); Leverton House (approx. half a mile away); Freedom (approx. half a mile away); Preston (approx. one mile away); Site of Frazier’s Chapel (approx. 1.1 miles away); Mt.
+Pleasant Cemetery (approx. 2.1 miles away).
 Touch for a list and map of all markers in Preston.

 Credits.
 This page was last revised on September 5, 2022.
 It was originally submitted on December 1, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 675 times since then and 41 times this year.
+This page has been viewed 518 times since then and 21 times this year.
 Photos: 1. submitted on December 1, 2014, by Don Morfe of Baltimore, Maryland.
 2. submitted on September 5, 2022, by Devry Becker Jones of Washington, District of Columbia.
-3, 4. submitted on December 1, 2014, by Don Morfe of Baltimore, Maryland.
-5. submitted on September 5, 2022, by Devry Becker Jones of Washington, District of Columbia. • Bill Pfingsten was the editor who published this page.
+3, 4, 5. submitted on December 1, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.